massive-oss/mmvc/README.md

 #### Initializing the Context

-Usually an application context is instanciated within the main view of an application:
+Usually an application context is instantiated within the main view of an application:

 ```haxe
 class ApplicationView implements mmvc.api.IViewContainer